 There you have it!
 6 key tips to help make it easier for your beloved to hear the important things you long to share and be heard.

 When working with couples, they often exclaim to us their delight and surprise with how quickly they are able to shift areas of tension.
 Most often, the greatest problem comes from how we talk about the issue, not the issue itself.
 We warmly welcome you to check out our couples counseling and coaching (available anywhere in the world) if YOU would love to have a breakthrough in any area of your relationship.
 There are no set number of sessions required, and we love to help you experience big a-ha’s every time.

-Also, our signature Thrive in Love couples retreat is quickly approaching, February 10-11, 2018.
-This is an amazing way to spend Valentine’s weekend, growing your love and taking it to a whole new level.
+Also, our signature Thrive in Love couples retreat is an amazing way to grow your love and take it to a whole new level.
 Words cannot describe the transformation and absolute magic we witness in the couples who attend.
 This retreat has sold out repeatedly, so be sure to reserve your space as soon as possible HERE.

-During this holiday season, may your conversations open your hearts, deepen your love, foster understanding, and bring you closer to the fulfilling relationship you’ve always wanted and that we know is possible for you!
-We’re sending you all sorts of loving wishes for a beautiful and peaceful rest of 2017 and a new year ahead that glistens with possibility!
-Thank you so much for being on this amazing relationship journey with us this past year, and we look forward to growing and thriving with you in 2018!
+May your conversations open your hearts, deepen your love, foster understanding, and bring you closer to the fulfilling relationship you’ve always wanted and that we know is possible for you!
+Thank you so much for being on this amazing relationship journey with us!

 Infinite Love and Joy,